20126293GCY/civ-ipriot-smiley/knowledge_and_evidence.md

   Changing the color of the smileys once is straightforward, but it isn't very flexible.
 To facilitate various colors for smileys, it is advisable not to hardcode values in any class.
 This approach was identified earlier as a necessary change.
 Let's start by removing the built-in assumptions about color in our classes.

   1. **Add a method called `complexion` to the `Smiley` class:** Implement this instance method to return `self.YELLOW`.
 Using the term "complexion" instead of "color" provides a more abstract terminology that focuses on the meaning rather than implementation.
+    > done
   2. **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
 This ensures that color handling is centralized and can be easily modified in the future.
+    > done
   3. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+    > done
   4. **Verify the implementation:** Ensure that the modifications function as expected.
 The smileys should still display in yellow, confirming that the new method correctly replaces the direct color references.
+    > done

  This step is crucial for setting up a more flexible system for color management in the smiley display logic, allowing for easy adjustments and extensions in the future.

   ### Flexible Colors – Step 2

   Having removed the hardcoded color values, we now enhance the base class to support dynamic color assignments more effectively.

   1. **Modify the `__init__()` method in the `Smiley` class:** Introduce a default argument named `complexion` and assign `YELLOW` as its default value.
 This allows the instantiation of smileys with customizable colors.
+>done
   2. **Introduce a new instance variable:** Create a variable called `my_complexion` and assign the `complexion` parameter to it.
 This step ensures that each smiley instance can maintain its own color state.
+>done
   3. **Rationale for `my_complexion`:** Using a distinct instance variable like `my_complexion` avoids potential conflicts with the method parameter names and clarifies that it is an attribute specific to the object.
+>done
   4. **Bulk rename:** We want to update our grid to use the value of complexion, but we have so many `Y`'s in the grid.
 Use your IDE's refactoring tool to rename all instances of the **symbol** `Y` to `X`.
 Where `X` is the value of the `complexion` variable.
 Include a screenshot evidencing you have found the correct refactor tool and the changes made.
+>done
   ![Bulk Rename](screenshots/bulk_rename.png)

   5. **Update the `complexion` method:** Adjust this method to return `self.my_complexion`, ensuring that whatever color is assigned during instantiation is what the smiley displays.
+> done
   6. **Verification:** Run the updated code to confirm that Smileys still defaults to yellow unless specified otherwise.
+> done

   ### Flexible Colors – Step 3